 Things we see are not things, just light reflecting off things.

 What we don’t see, the essence of all things, is also light.
-All things are energy slowed by the speed of light squared.
-(Energy is mass times the speed of light squared (E = MC²).
+All things are energy slowed by the speed of light squared (E = MC²).
 Reformulated, mass is energy divided by the spend of light squared (M = E/C²).)

 All things, outside and inside, are light.